kathy & ron goodlad: 50+ years of learning together

 Ron Before Kathy

 I was living just three blocks away from Kathy, following my path to adulthood.
-Our parents were even friends but it was after Kathy finished at BYU and I completed my mission when we connected.
+Our parents were even friends, but we connected only after Kathy finished at BYU and I completed my mission.

 Dating and Marriage